Shahin Jamal, Co-director

 Dr. Janet Pope is a Professor of Medicine and head of the Division of Rheumatology at the University of Western Ontario (UWO), Schulich School of Medicine, London, Ontario, Canada.
 She has published over 500 peer-reviewed articles and mentored more than 125 trainees.
 Research expertise includes scleroderma, SLE and RA.
 She has been inducted into the Canadian Academy of Health Sciences.

-Dr. Megan Himmel is a Rheumatologist at the University Health Network and Sinai Health System in Toronto, Ontario where she co-leads the Rheumatology Immuno-Oncology Clinic.
+Dr. Megan Himmel is a Rheumatologist and Clinician Teacher at the University Health Network and Sinai Health System in Toronto, Ontario where she co-leads the Rheumatology Immuno-Oncology Clinic.
 She holds a PhD in Immunology and has a special interest in rheumatic immune related adverse events as well as Immunology education.

 Assistant Professor, Department of Medicine, Faculty of Medicine, McMaster University